The64thGamer/cheeseepedia/content/wiki/showdog-spp-menu-item.md

 categories = ["ShowBiz Pizza Place"]
 +++
 The ***Showdog* is a cancelled {{< wiki-link "ShowBiz Pizza Place" >}} menu item from 1985.
 The item would have a trademark filing on July 23, 1985, featuring a stippled logo displaying 'SHOWDOG'.
 The listing describes it as a hot dog that would come with potato chips and a soft drink.
 Also in 1985, the {{< wiki-link "Torpedo Dog (SPP Menu Item)" >}} would release.
-It is possible the Showdog would be an unused name for the Torpedo Dog, but it is unconfirmed.<sup>(0)</sup>**
+It is possible the Showdog would be an unused name for the Torpedo Dog, but it is unconfirmed.{{< cite 0 >}}**